 Each fund invests in a diversified range of investments in New Zealand and overseas.
-Each fund may invest in cash and cash equivalents, New Zealand and international fixed interest, Australasian and international equities, listed property and other (alternative investments) directly, or through investments in managed funds.
+Each fund may invest in cash and cash equivalents, New Zealand and international fixed interest, Australasian and international equities, listed property, commodities and "other" asset classes (directly, or through investments in managed funds).